kleysonr/puppet-pentaho/README.md

 ## Installing the Puppet servers

  - Install an Ubuntu 16.04 server to role as the puppet-master and configure the network properly.
- - As root, run the the [install_puppetserver_ubuntu_1604.sh](https://raw.githubusercontent.com/kleysonr/puppet-pentaho/sample_ce_7.1.0/install_puppetserver_ubuntu_1604.sh) script to configure and install the puppet-server software.
+ - As root, run the [install_puppetserver_ubuntu_1604.sh](https://raw.githubusercontent.com/kleysonr/puppet-pentaho/sample_ce_7.1.0/install_puppetserver_ubuntu_1604.sh) script to configure and install the puppet-server software.
  - Install an Ubuntu 16.04 server to role as the puppet-agent and configure the network properly.
- - As root, run the the [install_puppetagent_ubuntu_1604.sh](https://raw.githubusercontent.com/kleysonr/puppet-pentaho/sample_ce_7.1.0/install_puppetagent_ubuntu_1604.sh) script to configure and install the puppet-agent software.
+ - As root, run the [install_puppetagent_ubuntu_1604.sh](https://raw.githubusercontent.com/kleysonr/puppet-pentaho/sample_ce_7.1.0/install_puppetagent_ubuntu_1604.sh) script to configure and install the puppet-agent software.

 ## Configuring the sample